Stop the Flip-Flop: Context-Preserving Verification for Fast Revocable Diffusion Decoding: Flip Flop Overhead and Step Lower Bound

 \section{Flip Flop Overhead and Step Lower Bound}

 Each flip flop at a position forces at least one additional unmask event beyond the first unmask of that position.
 Therefore, if $F$ is the total flip flop count, then the total number of unmask events is at least $L+F$.
-Since drafting selects at most $B$ positions per step, the total number of unmask events is at most $BT$, which yields Lemma~\ref{lem:flipflop-overhead}. \begin{lemma}[Unmask budget overhead from flip-flop] Assume decoding terminates with no \texttt{[MASK]} tokens, and drafting unmasks at most $B$ positions per step, namely $|\mathcal{D}_t|\le B$ for all $t$.
+Since drafting selects at most $B$ positions per step, the total number of unmask events is at most $BT$, which yields Lemma~\ref{lem:flipflop-overhead}.
+This is a lower-bound statement: one additional flip flop need not change the ceiling immediately, but every $B$ additional flip flop events raise the lower bound by at least one step. \begin{lemma}[Unmask budget overhead from flip-flop] Assume decoding terminates with no \texttt{[MASK]} tokens, and drafting unmasks at most $B$ positions per step, namely $|\mathcal{D}_t|\le B$ for all $t$.
 Let $F$ be the total flip flop count defined above.
 Then the number of decoding steps satisfies

 \end{lemma}

 \begin{proof} Let $n_i:=|\mathcal{T}_i|$ be the number of times position $i$ is unmasked.
 Completion implies $n_i\ge 1$ for all $i$, hence $\sum_i n_i \ge L$.
 By construction, $F_i \le n_i-1$, so $n_i \ge 1+F_i$ and thus $\sum_i n_i \ge L+\sum_i F_i = L+F$.
 Moreover, each unmask event corresponds to selecting one position into some $\mathcal{D}_t$, so $\sum_i n_i = \sum_{t=1}^{T} |\mathcal{D}_t| \le BT$.
 Combining yields $BT \ge L+F$, giving the claim. \end{proof}